 The publication of a new climbing guidebook is, in itself, hardly noteworthy.
 But the fact that a vast region, encompassing a quarter of Wales' land area between Southern Snowdonia and the Brecon Beacons, with a very long history of rock climbing, has lain beneath the radar for decades and has never been included in any such guidebook until now is, in this day and age, a remarkably unique situation.

 This vast 'empty quarter' is the ancient heartland of Elenydd.
 Secretive, enigmatic and largely undiscovered; a land of mystery. “…as far as the eye can see, and twice as far again, is silence and solitude...”
-A G Bradley (1903) In 1860, John Henry Cliffe, travel writer and angler, evocatively described the largely peat-covered Elenydd uplands as “....one of the most untamed and desolate....it has indeed with perfect truth been called the 'great desert of Wales'....a nearly unpeopled region...”.
+A G Bradley (1903) In 1860, John Henry Cliffe, travel writer and angler, evocatively described the Elenydd uplands as “....one of the most untamed and desolate....it has indeed with perfect truth been called the 'great desert of Wales'....a nearly unpeopled region...”

 Human intervention through the damming of rivers, the planting of vulgar conifer forests and the incessant incursion of wind turbines has done little to tame this vast 'green desert'.
-Native red kites, in now hugely resurgent numbers, sweep majestically across the vast open skies, braying sheep follow ancient hillside trods and cliffs stand sentinel on steep valley sides, silent witnesses to the vagaries of human endeavour.
+Essentially, it remains a land of sheep, crows and old grey stones.
+Native red kites, in now hugely resurgent numbers, sweep majestically across the vast open skies, braying lambs follow ancient hillside trods and cliffs stand sentinel on steep valley sides, silent witnesses to the vagaries of human endeavour.

 Elenydd is, essentially, still a wild and untamed place, so much so that it can project a sense of the elemental and of "being-in-the-world"; an embodied immersion in both nature and landscape.
-Steep Stone Publishing's exciting new publication is the first ever climbing guidebook to the 'green desert of Wales', revealing for the very first time, the myriad hidden secrets in the very heart of Central Wales' Elenydd.
+Steep Stone Publishing's exciting new publication is the first ever climbing guidebook to Elenydd, revealing for the very first time, the myriad hidden secrets on rock and on ice in the very heart of the Cambrian Mountains.

-Written entirely from scratch; the first-ever climbing guidebook to the long-overlooked empty quarter of Wales has been painstakingly and lovingly researched, written, photographed and designed over six years by a dedicated local team.
+Written entirely from scratch, the first-ever climbing guidebook to the long-overlooked empty quarter of Wales has been painstakingly and lovingly researched, written, photographed and designed over six years by a dedicated local team.
 Committed to high standards of quality and accuracy, Central Wales - Elenydd's authors have produced a definitive guidebook that bucks the current trend for selected guidebook coverage of an existing climbing area.

 Central Wales - Elenydd innovatively showcases, in intricate detail, something different, something completely fresh and new.
 It also contains definitive details of long-lost climbs whose descriptions have lain forgotten in dusty climbing club archives for well over 60 years.
-This is also an all-inclusive guidebook as, in yet another significant break from recent climbing guidebook convention, it also provides details of previously unrecorded and virtually unknown winter climbi
+This is also an all-inclusive guidebook as, in yet another significant break from recent climbing guidebook convention, it also provides details of previously unrecorded and virtually unknown winter climbing possibilities.

 All rights reserved.